microsoft/pai/docs/manual/cluster-admin/upgrade-guide.md

 The upgrade process is mainly about modifying `services-configuration.yaml` and using `paictl`.
 If you are not familiar about them, please first refer to [here](./basic-management-operations.md#pai-service-management-and-paictl) to set up `paictl` and `services-configuration.yaml`.

-## Stop All Services
+## Stop All Services and Previous Dev Box Container

-First, stop all PAI services by:
+First, launch a dev box container of current PAI version, stop all services by:

 ```bash
 ./paictl.py service stop